Do you want to send a personal message from an elf this holiday season? If so, Tommy Holl has the solution for you. On the

 - Shark: Barbara Corcoran

-Mark Cuban was also concerned about how much effort Tommy was putting in.
-Tommy also had a full-time job, which impacted his ability to devote enough time to the business.
-For those reasons, Mark was out.
-Kevin swiftly followed.
+Tommy also works a full-time job, which impacts his ability to devote enough time to the business.
+Because of this, Mark goes out.

-Tommy interjected that he wanted to make an app for the business that would go viral.
-However, the sharks didn’t agree.
-They thought social media would be enough.
+Tommy interjects that he wants to make an app for the business that would go viral.
+However, the sharks disagree.
+They believe social media would be enough.

-Barbara noted that all of the sharks were charmed by him.
-She was too.
-She honed in on a comment he made earlier in the pitch about raising money for a cancer charity.
-Tommy revealed that he was a cancer survivor and that raising money for cancer charities was important to him.
+She hones in on a comment he made earlier in the pitch about raising money for a cancer charity.
+Tommy reveals that he is a cancer survivor and that raising money for cancer charities is important to him.

-As a result, Barbara made an offer.
-She gave Tommy $50,000 in cash, $75,000 as a loan for 35% equity.
-However, she wanted half of his sales to go to a cancer charity of his choice.
-Tommy agreed.
-How is he doing now?
-We’ll talk about it in our The Real Elf update.
+As a result, Barbara makes an offer.
+She proposes $50,000 in cash and $75,000 as a loan for 35% equity.
+However, she wants half of his sales to go to a cancer charity of his choice.

 Before you go, check out our other company updates from